Extraterrestrial resources

 The Moon becomes the gateway to the solar system

 Operating on the Moon will require locally produced resources, such as water extracted from ice at the lunar poles.
 This can be broken down into oxygen and hydrogen for propellant and life support, and the first pilot mission to demonstrate this capability will be an important milestone.
-The lunar regolith is also likely to be a rich resource for building materials and metals, particularly iron, aluminium and silicon for solar-panel manufacture.
 Characterising the make-up of the regolith and the ice it contains will be an important early goal for these missions.

 Near-Earth asteroids are a more distant potential source of precious metals, ores and ices.
 But the huge cost of such missions is a significant stumbling block.

 In 2023, the Space Solar Power Demonstrator (SSPD-1) satellite demonstrated that solar power could be harvested in space and beamed to Earth in the form of microwaves.
-Future challenges include scaling the panels to the kilometre scale.5
+Future challenges include expanding panels to the kilometre scale.6

 A different kind of resource is found on the far side of the Moon: a unique radio silence that astronomers hope will give them access to clear signals from elsewhere in the universe.